20th December 2016 - 27th January 2017

-This course is aimed at staff of non-profit organizations, development workers, government officials, researchers, consultants and knowledge workers in universities, institutes, government agencies, and corporate organizations, lecturers, marketers, UN agency staff, customer relation managers, human resources managers, business, policy planners, and students who want to learn how to write effective grant proposals.
+This course is aimed at staff of non-profit organizations, development workers, government officials, project managers, grant officers, researchers, donor agencies, consultants and knowledge workers in universities, government agencies, and corporate organizations, lecturers, marketers, UN agency staff, human resources managers, business, policy planners, and students who want to learn how to write effective grant proposals.

 The course tuition fee is US$300.
 Course fees include access to all course materials, expert support, assignments as well as postage and packaging of a certificate.
 There is a limited amount of partial scholarships available for applicants from developing countries, based on financial need.

 Total Duration: One month, approximately 35 hours learning time.

 The deadline for application is 19th December 2016, while full tuition payment is due on or before 20th December 2016.
 Registration is on a first come, first served basis.
 You can request for application form from email:

 Further inquiries about the course may be sent to email: